sineld/bladeset/README.md

 This version is for Laravel 5.0.

-See master branch for latest release for Laravel.
+See master branch for latest release of Laravel.

 ### Usage Examples